Coast Path Walk to Beer

 Seaton Hole is the most westerly accessible point of Seaton Bay and is more charming than the name suggests!
+The Coast Path Walk to Beer is a lovely short walk to try out at any time of year.

 Now this might seen strange but I’m starting with a diversion off this coast path walk route because you need to know about it!
 At Seaton Hole there’s a path with steps down to the sea.
 The small ” beach” is mainly rocks and pebbles, great for kids rock-pooling or looking for seaside treasure and a fun spot even if you don’t head to Beer.
 When the tide is out you can walk along the pebble beach to Seaton.
 If you choose to go to the beach here, be warned it is definitely not a pushchair friendly option!